Python Arrays

 Kishore V

-You can store all values together in one array (list):
+You can store all values together in one array (which Python calls a list):

 This makes your code cleaner, easier to manage, and more efficient—especially when working with large amounts of data.